 Although staff are able to use Microsoft Teams for staff collaboration, Teams is not currently available for students to use as a classroom environment.

 The table below provides a brief comparison of some of the differences between Zoom and Blackboard Collaborate Ultra.
-Both software platforms do share similar functionality so it's not worth getting too concerned about which is the better option unless you are teaching a large class.
+Both software platforms do share similar functionality so it's not worth getting too concerned about which is the better option.

-Manually add Zoom LTI dashboard link to Blackboard.
-Meetings can recur each week.
+Need to manually add Zoom dashboard link to Blackboard.

 Automatically generated, automatically become available on Blackboard within 24 hours.
 Can be downloaded by students.

-Cloud Recordings will automatically appear in the Zoom LTI dashboard in Blackboard (deleted after 180 days).
+Cloud Recordings will automatically appear in the Zoom dashboard in Blackboard (but are deleted after 30 days).
 Local Recordings need to be manually uploaded and shared by the instructor.

 Capture student attendance